MJR2010gbc/image-processing/README.md

 This repo is for a group project for A.I.
 Development Solutions at George Brown College.
 ## Part 1:

-imagefiltering.py
+ImageFiltering.py
+main.py
 <br> Includes applying Fourier Transforms to an image in order to apply different filters via masks on the transformed images.
+<br> GUI developed to allow quasi-real time images enanchements
-<br> Dataset includes a small collection of personal images taken with our cameras or generated with Dalle
+<br> Dataset includes a small collection of personal images taken with our cameras

 ## Part 2:

-imageclassification.py & datasetpreprocessing.py
+Image_Classification.ipynb
-<br> Classifying buildings vs forests using Logistic Regression, Random Forest
+<br> Classifying buildings vs forests using Logistic Regression, Random Forest, SVM, KNN and DT
 <br> Original dataset available here: https://www.kaggle.com/datasets/puneet6060/intel-image-classification?resource=download

 ##